DelazJ/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 ===========

 GIS raster data are matrices of discrete cells that represent features / phenomena on, above or below the earth's surface.
-Each cell in the raster grid has the same size, and cells are usually rectangular (in QGIS they will always be rectangular).
+YYY Each cell in the raster grid has the same size, and cells are usually rectangular (in QGIS they will always be rectangular).
 Typical raster datasets include remote sensing data, such as aerial